JuliaTime/NanoDates.jl/README.md

 #### celebrating the finer aspects of time

-`NanoDates` gives you nanoseconds and microseconds with your dates.
+`NanoDates` gives you all the dates and all the times-of-day

 ##### motivation